aradi/nanocut/doc/configuration.rst

   It shifts the coordinates of the basis atoms by the given amount.
 You can use it to create structures with a different origin as the one you would obtain based on the specified coordinates.
-It is specified in fractional coordinates, unless set in `shift_vector_coordsys` differently.
+It is specified in fractional coordinates, unless set differently in `shift_vector_coordsys`.

   If you wanted the diamond lattice from the example above being centered around a tetrahedral interstitial site (instead of the atom in the origin), you could